Address

 Marketing is about discovering a company’s message and conveying it to a target audience in an engaging fashion, more than just advertising.
 Marketing can also refer to managing a person’s public image or facilitating effective commercial connections.

 The United States is by far the world’s largest advertising market.
-More than 285 billion dollars will be spent on advertising in the United States in 2021.
+More than 297 billion dollars will be spent on advertising in the United States in 2021.
 It’s also rapidly changing, offering the potential for fresh ideas and developments.
 That implies plenty of marketing careers will be available, with room for innovation and professional development.
-The Bureau of Labor Statistics predicts the average growth rate at 10 percent for marketing professionals in the next ten years .
+The Bureau of Labor Statistics predicts an average growth rate of 10 percent for marketing professionals in the next ten years.

 The top MBA in Marketing career path makes its home in the C-suite.
 A CMO is in charge of creating and implementing marketing and advertising initiatives.
 They oversee growing sales primarily through advertising.